napatech/dpdk/ntacc_readme.md

 #### Disabling default filter <a name="DisablingDefaultFilter"></a>
-The default filer can be disabled either at compile time by setting:
+The default filter can be disabled either at compile time by setting:

 `CONFIG_RTE_LIBRTE_PMD_NTACC_DISABLE_DEFAULT_FILTER=y`